 Financial products derived from underlying primary instruments such as equities, fixed-income securities and foreign exchange instruments, the price of which is determined on the basis of an underlying security or other reference asset.
 Notable types of derivatives include swaps, options and futures.

 Company which accepts risks in exchange for payment of an insurance premium and pays indemnification for the insured loss in the event of a claim.
 A direct insurer has a direct contractual relationship with the policyholder (private individual, company, organisation).

 Disaster finance concept

 Disaster risk financing programmes guarantee rapid financial assistance for countries impacted by natural catastrophes.

 Determination of the present value of future profits through multiplication by the corresponding discount factor.
 In the case of the loss reserves this is necessary because of the new profit calculation methods for tax purposes applicable to German joint-stock corporations.

-Orientation of business policy towards various revenue streams in order to minimise the effects of economic fluctuations and stabilise the result.
+Orientation of business policy towards various revenue streams in order to mitigate the effects of e. g. economic fluctuations or natural catastrophes and thereby minimise the volatility of results.
 Diversification is an instrument of growth policy and risk policy for a company.

-Personal riders on the basis of which parts of the sum insured which would otherwise only become payable on occurrence of death are paid out in the event of previously defined severe illnesses.
+Personal rider on the basis of which typically a lump-sum cash payment is made in the event of previously defined severe illnesses.